dannysmith/charlie-laptop/README.md

 #### Next Steps

-Change into the Charlie repo (just run `charlie`) and follow the instructions in the README to get the app set up, then carry on with your onboarding process!
+Change into the Charlie repo (just run `charlie`) and follow the instructions in the README to get the app set up, then carry on with your onboarding checklist!

 ## What does the script do?